Wondering how do curling shoes work?

 Sole Structure of Curling Shoes

-Curling shoes do their job due to their combination of sliding and grippy sole.
+Curling shoes work with a combination of sliding and grippy sole.
 It is the sole of curling shoes that differentiates them from other sporting shoes.
 The soles of two curling shoes of a pair are made of the following two different materials with different designs.

 Grip Sole of Curling Shoes